Quintom fields from chiral K-essence cosmology: Final Remarks

-\section{Final remarks}
+and a normalization constant $\psi_0$.
+For~completeness of the above classical solutions, we include this case; however, once more the probability density function is not bounded since $ |\Psi|^{2}$ does not fade as the scale factor and scalar field evolve.
+We recall that the standard interpretation of quantum mechanics becomes troublesome to realize due to this nuisance behavior.
+Therefore, the~wave function (\ref{lastWF}) is not physically relevant.

-In this work we have studied a chiral cosmological model from the point of view of the K-essence formalism.
-The background geometry we considered was a flat FLRW universe coupled minimally to the quintom fields, one of them being a quintessence field and the other a phantom field.
-In this approach the scalar fields interact in the kinetic and potential sectors.
+\section{Final~Remarks}

-For the classical model we were able to establish the Hamiltonian density (\ref{hamiltonian}) and find some exact solutions for different sets of values of the free parameters.
-We can highlight two cases, the first of them $\lambda_1=\lambda_2=\sqrt{6}$ and the second one, where the phantom domination is considered, $\lambda_1>\sqrt{6}$ and $\lambda_2<\sqrt{6}$.
-For both cases we were able to establish that the scale factor grows very rapidly and that the big-bang singularity is avoided via a bounce, this claim is supported by the behavior of both, the scale factor and the Hubble parameter.
-Finally, we show that the barotropic parameter is able to transit from a quintessence phase to a phantom one, i.e. it crosses the phantom divide line.
-In figure (\ref{figura1}) we show these quantities as a function of time.
+In this work, we have studied a chiral cosmological model from the point of view of a K-essence formalism.
+The background geometry was a flat FLRW universe minimally coupled to quintom fields: one quintessence and one phantom.
+In~this approach, the~scalar fields interact within the kinetic and potential~sectors.

-Using the canonical quantization procedure we find the Wheeler-DeWitt equation and solve it for different scenarios taking the values of the classical parameters.
-In particular, the quantum solutions for $\rm \eta_1 <0$ and $\lambda_1 > \sqrt{6}$ allowed us to find the wave function which in turn gives us the guideline to analyze the probability density.
-Figure (\ref{figura2}) shows the evolution of the probability density and it can be seen that its behavior is damped as both the scale factor and the scalar fields evolve, this kind of behavior has also been reported in the literature.
-Also we observe in the quantum plots the following particularity in the factor ordering constant, that when the values are more and more negative in this one, the probability density opens in the direction of the phantom field.
+In the classical framework, we established the Hamiltonian density (\ref{hamiltonian}), which in turn allows one to find exact solutions for different sets of values of the free parameters.
+We highlight two cases: the~ first when $\lambda_1=\lambda_2=\sqrt{6}$, and the second where phantom domination is the relevant factor, namely, $ \lambda_1>\sqrt{6}$ and $\lambda_2<\sqrt{6}$.
+In~the two scenarios, the~scale factor grows very rapidly and the big-bang singularity is avoided via a bounce.
+We call it the ``big bounce''.
+In~fact, this claim is also supported by the behavior of both the scale factor and the Hubble parameter.
+Finally, we show that the barotropic parameter is capable of transiting from a quintessence phase to a phantom one, i.e.,~it crosses the phantom divide line.
+In~Figures~\ref{figura_1} and \ref{figura_2}, we show the behavior of these quantities as a function of~time.